Usage

 Parameters:

-• length – An int specifying the number of time samples
+• length – The number of time samples.

-• peak_time – A float specifying the time (in secs) of the peak amplitude
+• peak_time – The time (in secs) of the peak amplitude.

 • dtype – The PyTorch datatype to use.
 Optional, defaults to PyTorch’s default (float32).